INTERVIEW WITH JOEY VERA OF ARMORED SAINT

 Joey Vera: Yeah.

 Joey Vera: No, that lineup is not working for anything right now.
-They only did that one tour, it was because the PARALLERS re-issue.
-20th anniversary, I think it was.
+They only did that one tour, and it was because of the PARALLERS re-issue.
+The 20th anniversary, I think it was.
 So they just did a short, a couple of dates and that was it.
 That’s over.
-We’re running a new record with the same lineup and we’re about halfway down writing, we’re doing a tour of the United States in October.
-Then Fates is doing a reunion of WAKEN THE GUARDIAN at Keep It True in next year April.
+We’re running a new record with the same lineup, and we’re about halfway down writing, we’re doing a tour of the United States in October.
+Then Fates is doing a reunion of WAKEN THE GUARDIAN at Keep It True in next year, April.
 But that’s only one show, and that’s it.

 You have also played in Lizzy Borden, right?